furax124/Secret_Password/README.md

 - Secure (using Garble obfuscation)
 - Simple to use
-- Works anywhere (make sur you start the program as an administrator)
+- Works anywhere (make sure you start the program as an administrator)

 ## Environment Variables